 The rock comes from the Muonionalusta meteorite, which hit the earth several million years ago and was found in 1906 in Kiruna, Sweden.

 In 1906, the first Muonionalusta meteorite was discovered near the village of Kitkiojarvi in Sweden.
-To date, about forty pieces are exploited, some of which are quite large.
+About forty pieces have been exploited, some of which are pretty large.
 Other debris was found concentrated in the Pajala District of Norrbotten Province, about 140 kilometers north of the Arctic Circle.
 Many meteorite hunters search for treasure here all year round.

-Professor David conducted an in-depth research on the meteorites in 1948.
-And he found that Muonionalusta, may be the oldest known meteorite (45,653 million years old).
+Later on, professor Nils Göran David Malmqvist also conducted in-depth meteorite research in 1948.
+And he found that Muonionalusta may be the oldest known meteorite (45,653 million years old).
 Scientifically, it marks the first discovery of ultra-quartz in iron meteorites.
-Studies have shown that it is the oldest meteor that visited the Earth during the Quaternary period about a million years ago, and was the iron core of an asteroid.
+Studies have shown that it is the oldest meteor that visited the Earth during the Quaternary period about a million years ago and was the iron core of an asteroid.
 When it fell on our planet, it shattered into many pieces.

 Stishovite is a high-pressure polymorph of Si02.
-It is a very rare mineral, and only found in the context of a few meteorite impact structures.
-Obviously, meteorite quartz is impossible to found from an asteroid with an iso-nuclear pressure matrix.
+It is a scarce mineral and only found in the context of a few meteorite impact structures.
+Meteorite quartz is impossible to find in an asteroid with an iso-nuclear pressure matrix.
 Therefore, one can boldly assume that the formation of stalagmites in the Muonionalusta meteorite is related to the impact event.
 A 2010 study reported the dating of lead isotopes in the Muonionalusta meteorite and concluded that stishovite came from an impact event hundreds of millions of years ago.

 Muonionalusta Meteorite Geological Properties

 Muonionalusta is a very rare and large meteorite slice from Sweden.